Updated: Dec 8, 2020

 Random Savant sighting

-Tossing gear into the hotel and chilling out for little bit, we then grabbed a taxi for the short ride out of town.
+Tossing gear into the hotel and chilling out for little bit, we then grabbed a taxi for the short ride out of town to Las Lajas.
 The gothic style Cathedral spans a river gorge and is quite the contrast.
 At the top of the long walkway down the mountain stood beautifully festooned llamas available for photos, cafés serving roasted guinea pig and endless shops selling religious souvenirs and candles amongst other plastic toys.
-It was crowded, being a Sunday afternoon, but despite the hordes of tourists and faithful it was an interesting spectacle.
+It was crowded, being a Sunday afternoon, but despite the hordes of tourists and faithful, it was an interesting spectacle.

 There was a service going on in the main cathedral, while tourists and rappeling demonstrations went on outside.